adus/portal-documentation/_documents/dcuinventory.md

 ---
 title: "Data Collection Unit Inventory"
 ---
-The _/traveltime/api/dcuinventory_ end point returns data collection unit information for each unit in the network.
+The _/traveltime/api/dcuinventory_ endpoint returns data collection unit information for each unit in the network.

 This endpoint returns data in JSON format by default.
-An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Travel Time DCU Inventory_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Travel Time DCU Inventory dropdown menu on the downloads page.
+An overview of the data returned by this endpoint, including attribute descriptions, can be found on the Downloads page, in the [_Travel Time DCU Inventory_]({{ site.url }}{{ site.baseurl }}/documents/downloads/) section of the Travel Time DCU Inventory dropdown menu on the Downloads page.

 ## Parameters